 Today we continue our series on oral history and social change by turning to our friends at the Samuel Proctor Oral History Program (SPOHP) at the University of Florida.
-A group of SPOHP students and staff traveled to the Women’s March on Washington this January as part of an experiential learning project.
+In collaboration with colleagues at the UF Center for Gender, Sexualities, and Women’s Studies Research, a group of SPOHP students A group of SPOHP students and staff traveled to the Women’s March on Washington this January as part of an experiential learning project.
 Their recordings captured a snapshot of a divided America, and the project aims to use oral history to encourage empathy.
-Check out the reflections from two members of the project below, and enjoy their special podcast from the march below.
+Check out the reflections from two members of the project below, and enjoy their special podcast from the march, put together by Aliya Miranda.

 One of the most spontaneous interactions I experienced during our three-day fieldwork trip to Washington, D.C., to document the Women’s March on Washington occurred in the lobby of our hotel in Arlington, Virginia.
 On the night of President Trump’s inauguration, while we were discussing our fieldwork strategies for the following day in our hotel lobby, a woman stuck her head in our circle to ask, “Are you all protesting tomorrow?”
 Enthused by her interest in our group and feeling her excitement for the Women’s March on Washington the following day, I greeted the woman, Alyson Aleman, and informed her that we were a research group from the University of Florida.
 After hearing that we were in Washington to document the inauguration and Women’s March, she told me about her family and how extraordinary of a moment this was for her parents specifically.